nshermione/gamedevjs/README.md

 })

 // or we can push task when scheduler is running
-// and make sure scheduler have not reached 4000ms (3990ms for sure) setTimeout(function() {
+// and make sure scheduler has not reached new schedule time setTimeout(function() {
     scheduler.pushStep({
         at: 4000,